akovalyo/42sv_Libft/README.md

 DESCRIPTION

->       The  calloc() function allocates memory for an array of nmemb elements of
+>       The  calloc() function allocates memory for an array of nmemb
->       size bytes each and returns a pointer to the allocated memory.
-The  mem‐
+>       elements of size bytes each and returns a pointer to the allocated
->       ory  is set to zero.
-If nmemb or size is 0, then calloc() returns either
+>       memory.
+The  memory  is set to zero.
+If nmemb or size is 0, then
->       NULL, or a unique pointer value that can later be successfully passed  to
+>       calloc() returns either NULL, or a unique pointer value that can
->       free().
+>       later be successfully passed to free().

 RETURN VALUE

 >       The calloc() function returns a  pointer  to  the  allocated
 >       memory, which is suitably aligned for any built-in type.
-On error, it
+On error,
->       returns NULL.
-NULL may also be returned by a successful call to calloc()
+>       it returns NULL.
+NULL may also be returned by a successful call to
->       with nmemb or size equal to zero.
+>       calloc() with nmemb or size equal to zero.

 ### ft_nbrlen
 >       int ft_nbrlen(long n);